web2py/py4web/docs/chapter-06.rst

        return dict()

-Usually, it's not important the order you use to specify the fixtures, because py4web knows well how to manage them.
-But there is an important exception: the Template fixture must always be the last one.
+Usually, it's not important the order you use to specify the fixtures, because py4web knows well how to manage them if they have explicit dependencies.
+For example auth depends explicitly on db and session and flash, so you do not even needs to list them.

+But there is an important exception: the Template fixture must always be the **first one**.
+Otherwise, it will not have access to various things it should need from the other fixtures, especially Inject() and Flash() that we'll see later.

 The Template fixture
 --------------------